-As the homebuilding market continues to rebound, we are focusing on growing community count and increasing profitability while managing our orders volume and revenue, and maintaining a strong balance sheet.
+As the homebuilding market recovery continues, we remain focused on increasing community count and securing land to support future growth in our orders volume, revenue, costs, margins and profitability while maintaining a strong balance sheet.
 To help meet these goals we continue to execute on the following initiatives:

-- Acquiring and developing lots in markets we deem key to our success in order to maintain and grow our lot supply and active community count; growing controlled lots by 22.1%; - Utilizing our enhanced market research to capitalize on the knowledge of our buyers' demands in each community, tailoring our pricing, product and amenities offered; - Continuing to innovate and promote the Meritage Green energy efficiency program, where every new home we construct, at a minimum, meets ENERGY STAR® standards, certified by the U.S. Environmental Protection Agency, for indoor air quality, water conservation and overall energy efficiency; - Adapting sales and marketing efforts to generate additional traffic and successfully compete with resale homes: - Focusing our purchasing efforts to manage cost increases as homebuilding recovers and demand rises; - Growing our inventory balance while ensuring sufficient liquidity through exercising tight control over cash flower. - Striving for excellence in construction; and monitoring our customers' satisfaction as measured by survey scores and working toward improving them based on the results of the surveys.
+- Acquiring and developing lots in high-performing markets we deem key to our success in order to maintain and grow our lot supply and active community count; - Utilizing our enhanced market research to capitalize on the knowledge of our buyers' demands in each community, tailoring our pricing, product and amenities offered; - Continuing to innovate and promote the Meritage Green energy efficiency program, where every new home we construct, at a minimum, meets ENERGY STAR® standards, certified by the U.S. Environmental Protection Agency, for indoor air quality, water conservation and overall energy efficiency; - Adapting sales and marketing efforts to generate additional traffic and successfully compete with resale homes: - Focusing our purchasing efforts to manage costs as homebuilding recovers and demand rises: - Growing our inventory balance while ensuring sufficient liquidity through exercising tight control over cash flows: - Striving for excellence in construction; and monitoring our customers' satisfaction as measured by survey scores and working toward improving them based on the results of the surveys.